- Engineering & Production Changes, Restoration Hints & Suggestions,

 SX-28U and SX-28AU: Usually were special order receivers with a dual primary power transformer for operation on either 120vac or 240vac.
 The transformer has a slide switch on top of the transformer cover for selecting the operating voltage

 Send-Receive and Bass In/Out Switches: Short handle, ball-end toggle switches used on SN H-130170 - long handle toggles were normally used.
+The exception is the AN/GRR-2 which also used ball-end toggle switches.

 Custom Front Panel Colors: Supposedly, white panels were needed aboard hospital ships however one has to ask - why?
 Silver panels turn up from time to time but these seem to be panels with the original paint stripped off.
 "Original" seems to have a different definition to some but claiming a panel finish as "original" doesn't mean it came from the factory that way.
 Custom finishes were sometimes required in certain installations, sometimes it was personal preference but almost always the end user was responsible for this operation.
 Though the custom panel finish may be "original" to the end user, it is not "from the factory original."
 Would Hallicrafters "custom finish" an SX-28 "on request?"
 It would require procuring special paint that most likely wouldn't have been done for just one receiver order.
 Besides, the panels were made by Crowe Manufacturing for Hallicrafters and Crowe would have to do the special paint job - unlikely.
 It's possible that Hallicrafters might have repainted a panel for a special request but it seems like it would have been a difficult to accomplish operation since Hallicrafters production building was essentially as an assembly operation using purchased parts.